anuramaswami/anuramaswami.github.io/README.md

 #### _includes
 * Any files used in more than one page are kept here.
 * Example: footer and navigation.
+* The CDN references to Bootstrap are found in the 'head.html' and 'core-javascript.html' files.
 * Edits to these files change multiple pages
 #### _layouts
 * These files provide basic structure of web pages.